Put your app online with Heroku

 You can talk about RDBMS and the different ones out there, plus include some details on Heroku’s dependency on PostgreSQL.

 Deploying your app

-We need to create our heroku app by typing
+We need to create our Heroku app by typing

 heroku create in the terminal and

-In this case “evening-sky-7498” is your app name.
+In this case “young-reaches-87845” is your app name.

 Pushing the code

 Next we need to push our code to heroku by typing

 You’ll know the app is done being pushed, when you see the “Launching…” text like above.